PhilMele/M2Project/readme.md

 * As the site owner I want to provide the hero visibility over their stats so they know when to attack or heal
 * As the site owner I want to provide the hero visibility over the NPC stats so they know when to attack or heal

-* As the site owner I want to incentive the user to replay the game more than once
+* As the site owner I want to incentivise the user to replay the game more than once
 * As the site owner I want to implement a reputation system that takes into account the hero's actions
 * As the site owner I want to trigger different ending based on the score attached to the hero reputation